xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7.7.2 =
+* added preference to allow some HTML tags in text-line form elements #1661
+* fixed bug when using read-only field in the signup form #1659
+* dropdown elements may now use a value of 0 #1658

 = 1.7.7.1 =
 * fixed bug saving spurious value on dropdown null select #1656